So what does it really mean to be celibate, when is it useful, and when might it just be a red flag of other issues that need dealing with?

 It isn’t ‘doing everything but penetration’.

 It’s indeed a Christian-centric and heteronormative version of sex.
 But for a psychologist, sex is any sexual activity designed to arouse you or another person.

-If you are in a period of life where a big project or opportunity is on the plate, celibacy might given you more headspace as well as physical energy to get things done (if your sex life has meant late nights or poor sleep from cohabiting a bed!).
+If you are in a period of life where a big project or opportunity is on the plate, celibacy might give you more headspace, as well as more physical energy to get things done (if your sex life has meant late nights or poor sleep from cohabiting a bed!).

 It can increase your sense of agency and personal power.

 A study of clergy in South India found that celibacy was positively associated with personal accomplishment and engagement.
 Note, however, that it also found that long-term celibacy was connected to burnout.

 When is celibacy NOT a good thing?